DOWNTOWN 500 MAGAZINE PRESENTS

 DT 50 ZINE: – It is a fair hope… and a good start-up advice!
 Dear Loren James, you are an Art-Brute as well, pls tell us more about your personal contents?

-LOREN JAMES: – As I stated above, to be a true Art Brut artist, you have to be untouched by culture’s influences.
+LOREN JAMES: – As I stated above, to be a real Art Brut artist, you have to be untouched by culture’s influences.
 Because I’ve been highly trained in technique and history, I’ve decided to go in the opposite direction.
 That is, to go into the belly of the beast (the art world itself) and use its own communities, language, and history as the subject of my practice.
 My inspiration is the ontology of art and what it means to be an artist today.

 DT 500 ZINE: – What is your mint inspiration /work-on-the-go?
 And why?

 LOREN JAMES: – Because I encountered my first “fine art” in the early 1970s while in the army in Germany, I’m fascinated with the period of European art history just before and after World War II.
 It’s instructive to study how the Avant-Garde reconstituted itself after being annihilated by both the National Socialists and the Soviet Socialists.
 This is the period when New York became the center of the art world supplanting Paris.
-I’m working on a timeline painting which shows how art movements like Art Brut spawned other European avant-garde movements like COBRA, The Letterists, Art Informel and the Situationists International.
+I’m working on a timeline painting which shows how art movements like Art Brut spawned other European avant-garde movements like the COBRA, The Letterists, Art Informel and the Situationists International.
 When you see how an artist like Asger Jorn moved from one group to another and changed art history, it’s inspiring and enlightening.

 LOREN JAMES: – My practice focuses on the art community, its neighborhoods, galleries, people, places, events and concepts that have formed what we call art history.
-Much of this is done through mapping parts of New York and other cities and flow charts depicting the progression of people, movements, and ideas.
+Much of this is done through mapping parts of New York and other cities and flowcharts depicting the progression of people, movements, and ideas.

 ” For the last two years, I’ve been working on a huge map plotting the history of SoHo, a neighborhood that was at the center of the art world for fifteen years, and is now mostly boutiques and lifestyle stores.”